top of page

 Yes.
 Although the program for Research Collaborator requires a one-year commitment, students are generally able to be Boston-based during the residency interview timeframe.

-We would welcome you to reach out to current or past Research Fellows or Collaborators (previously called Visiting Graduate Scholars or Research Associates) if you have specific questions which are not answered within our FAQs.
+We would welcome you to reach out to current or past Research Fellows or Collaborators if you have specific questions which are not answered within our FAQs.
 If you do not have a personal contact within the program you can contact the program via pgsscboston@gmail.com with any questions.
 Please do share some information about yourself and your question(s) if reaching out so that we can best direct you to an appropriate Research Fellow or Collaborator to help answer your question(s).

-As the program continues to open up following COVID-19 lockdowns globally, Research Fellows and Collaborators will have increasing opportunities to undertake international placements through the program.
+Research Fellows and Collaborators will have opportunities to undertake international placements through the program.
 To some extent, this will depend upon the lab to which you are primarily allocated - some labs encourage their Research Fellows and Collaborators to spend as much of their time as is feasible ‘in-country’ whilst others have minimal requirements to do so.
 There are also opportunities to undertake short 2-3 month international placements (for example with UNITAR, UGHE, or WPRO), particularly for senior Research Fellows.
 These placements require an internal application which can be undertaken following acceptance into the program.

 bottom of page